hhanmk/hhanmk.github.io/index.md

 * * *

 ### Publication
 See also [DBLP](https://dblp.org/pers/hd/h/Hhan:Minki) and [Google Scholar](https://scholar.google.com/citations?user=T5xFDAMAAAAJ&hl=en).
-The order of author names are listed  in alphabetical order unless marked with *.
+The order of author names is in the alphabetical order unless marked with *.

 #### Conference Papers
 - Matrix PRFs: Constructions, Attacks, and Applications to Obfuscation